Hate Crime Charges Filed Against Men In South Beach Gay Pride Attack

 “It seems like they wanted to kill us because if you see the video it seems like there were a lot of people beating him and me,” said Dmitry.

-Police released surveillance video of the attack that shows the men hitting Rene and Dmitry, who attempted run away.
+Police released surveillance video of the attack that shows the men hitting Rene and Dmitry, who attempted to run away.

 Watch the surveillance video here.